-When I make soup I like to make a huge pot of it (especially if it’s one that takes a bit of effort) then I freeze what’s leftover from that night’s dinner.
-I ain’t gonna lie, this soup takes a bit of effort to make, peeling, chopping, straining, pureeing..whew..it was even exhausting writing out the recipe!
-I’m not trying to put you off at all, after all, being so delicious, it’s totally worth it!
+When I make soup, I like to make a huge pot of it (especially if it’s one that takes a bit of effort) then I freeze what’s leftover from that night’s dinner, I ain’t gonna lie, this soup takes a bit of effort to make, peeling, chopping, straining, pureeing..phew..it was even exhausting writing out the recipe!
+I’m not trying to put you off, after all, being so delicious, it’s totally worth it!
 Just don’t go thinking you can start whipping some up at 5.30 and be sitting down enjoying it at 6!

 P.S.
 If you haven’t visited my ‘recipe box’ before, scroll down for a less long-winded, condensed, printable version! 🙂 🙂